4ndr0666/userscripts/testing/pixverse/README.md

 * Capture the path of successfully uploaded media.

 * Modify error responses for media uploads (batch and single) to appear as successful, using the captured media path.

-UserScript Metadata
-The script begins with standard UserScript metadata, which defines its properties and how it interacts with the browser and UserScript manager (e.g., Tampermonkey, Violentmonkey).

-* @name: 4ndr0tools-Pixverse++ - The display name of the script.

-* @namespace: https://github.com/4ndr0666/userscripts - A unique identifier for the script, often a URL.

-* @author: 4ndr0666 - The author of the script.

-* @version: 2.0 - The current version of the script.

-* @description: Bypass Pixverse video blocks, auto-reveal download, and intercept all API methods (XHR+fetch) - A brief explanation of the script's functionality.

-* @downloadURL: https://github.com/4ndr0666/userscripts/raw/refs/heads/main/4ndr0tools-Pixverse++.user.js - URL for initial download.

-* @updateURL: https://github.com/4ndr0666/userscripts/raw/refs/heads/main/4ndr0tools-Pixverse++.user.js - URL for checking updates.

-* @icon: https://raw.githubusercontent.com/4ndr0666/4ndr0site/refs/heads/main/static/cyanglassarch.png - Icon displayed by the UserScript manager.

-@match: https://app.pixverse.ai/ - Specifies the URLs where the script should run.
-In this case, any page under app.pixverse.ai.

-* @run-at: document-start - Ensures the script runs as early as possible, before the page's DOM is fully loaded, which is crucial for intercepting network requests.

-* @grant: none - Indicates that the script does not require any special UserScript manager API permissions.

-* @license: MIT - The license under which the script is distributed.

 Constants & State
 * DEBUG_PREFIX: string